Thomas Bergersen: Personal life

 Bergersen was born and raised in Trondheim, Norway.
 He moved to the US in 2009 to pursue a musical career.
-Bergersen said he moved from Los Angeles to Miami, and then to Seattle between 2010–2014 in the liner notes of his album Sun.
+Bergersen has stated that he moved from Los Angeles to Miami, and then to Seattle between 2010–2014 in the liner notes of his album Sun.
 The song "Cassandra" on the same album was inspired by his then-girlfriend.
-Bergersen considers himself a gamer and he used to play games such as Duke Nukem 3D, Doom, Quake and Hitman: Absolution.
+Bergersen considers himself a gamer and used to play games such as Duke Nukem 3D, Doom, Quake and Hitman: Absolution.

 Music

 Bergersen stated that he has been influenced by musicians from many genres, such as Wolfgang Amadeus Mozart and Katy Perry.
 However, he stated that Gustav Mahler is among his primary influences.
 He dislikes the concept of music genres, which he thinks limit music to certain structures for the purpose of classification.
 For this reason he generally avoids following genres and industry conventions and follows his own intuition instead.

 He draws inspiration from his personal emotions and events in romantic relationships, and anything "unique and beautiful" in his surroundings.

 While Bergersen uses some publicly available sample libraries, most of his sounds are bespoke.
 He has sampled many orchestras, world instruments, and other sounds himself from all over the world, and those samples are available only to him.
 He uses Steinberg's Cubase to compose music.
 Besides electronic composing, many of his melodies originally come to life on his Grand piano.